LittleBigRefresh/Refresh/CONTRIBUTING.md

 # New Contributor's Survival Guide

-This document details the steps and general tips on how to contribute to the Refresh private server software!
+This document details the steps and other important information on how to contribute to Refresh.
 Feel free to skip sections if you believe you're already set.

 ## Requirements:
 - Basic knowledge of [.NET](https://learn.microsoft.com/dotnet/)